PEDSnet/Data_Models_Public/PEDSnet/V2/postgresql/README.md

 3. Load your data into the schema.

-4. Execute the script `pedsnetv2_postgresql_constraints.sql` to add the constraints (primary and foreign keys).
+4. **Be aware, the current release of the OMOP Vocabulary data (found [here](https://github.com/PEDSnet/Data_Models/tree/master/PEDSnet#omop-v5-vocabulary-for-version-2)) is causing foreign key constraint failures.
+Please work without the constraints until we can resolve this issue.**Execute the script `pedsnetv2_postgresql_constraints.sql` to add the constraints (primary and foreign keys).

 5. Execute the script `pedsnetv2_postgresql_indexes.sql` to add the minimum set of indexes we recommend.